 Tomato Sauce – a staple in Italian cooking.
 I never knew how easy it was to make before I met Steph.
 Maybe it’s the Irish in me but I always just bought expensive jars of sauce at the supermarket.
+That’s where this easy vegan tomato sauce recipe comes in.

-I met Steph in college and she loves pasta (who would’ve guessed) so I soon learned how truly simple it was to make tomato sauce at home.
+I met Steph in college and she loves pasta (who would’ve guessed), so I soon learned how truly simple it was to make tomato sauce at home.

 It wasn’t only the simplicity that struck me, it was the flavor.
 No jar from the grocery store ever tasted as good as the homemade, real deal tomato sauce that is now always stocked in our fridge or freezer (or both).